PPDPQ/scE2EGAE/README.md

    pip install scipy==1.9.3

-3. If you have raw data, you can use the notebooks in the /data_prep folder.
+### 3. If you have raw data, you can use the notebooks in the /data_prep folder.
 If you do not have them, due to GitHub's file upload size limit of 25MB, we have uploaded a processed Zeisel dataset to the "/dataset" folder.
 Please try running our code using this dataset.

-4.

-## Hyperparameters
+### 4. Run the "Main.ipynb" notebook cell by cell.

+## Introduction about code scripts and hyperparameters

+### Codes

+   distances.py: functions used for distances metrix calculation

+   modules.py: codes of all the modules we used

+   losses.py: codes of the loss functions

+   imputation_model.py: the intergrated model comprises from the modules

+   train.py: the pytorch train wrapper codes

+   Main.ipynb: codes to train the model and some simple visualization

+### Hyperparameters: please follow this table when initializing the model

 | Datasets | Num_Epochs | Patience | K | Distance_Measure | AE_Dim | GAE_Dim | Dropout_GAE | LR    | Alpha  | Beta | MSE_V2 |
 |----------|------------|----------|---|------------------|--------|---------|-------------|-------|--------|------|--------|
 | Klein    | 500        | 20       | 3 | Hyperbolic       | 128    | 2000    | 0           | 0.003 | 0.0005 | 1    | False  |